Monitoring Active Queries: Using pg_stat_activity for Performance Tuning

 ORDER BY duration DESC;

-A connection that is idle in transaction means it has started a transaction block (BEGIN) but has not yet committed or rolled back, and is currently waiting for the client application to issue the next command.
-These sessions are hazardous because they often hold locks and prevent Vacuum operations, leading to bloat and transaction ID exhaustion.
+A connection that is idle in transaction has started a transaction but has not committed or rolled back.
+It is waiting for the client to send the next command.
+These sessions can hold locks and keep old row versions visible, which can delay cleanup by autovacuum and contribute to table bloat.

 -- Find sessions that are idle but holding an open transaction